Wisdom Teeth Extraction

 When should wisdom teeth be removed?

-The wisdom teeth may be partially erupted.
-That means the teeth have partially surfaced
+The wisdom teeth may be partly erupted.
+That means the teeth have partly surfaced

 and have no room in the mouth to come in completely.